Lisa Thomas-Laury: Career

-Thomas-Laury started at WPVI-TV in Philadelphia on February 20, 1978, as noon co-anchor and reporter, beating out Oprah Winfrey for the position.
+Following stints at WSAZ-TV in Huntington, West Virginia, KTVY in Oklahoma City and WTVF in Nashville, Thomas-Laury started at WPVI-TV in Philadelphia on February 20, 1978, as noon co-anchor and reporter, beating out WTVF colleague Oprah Winfrey for the position.
 In 1983, she was promoted to the 5 p.m. newscast, co-anchoring it until 2003 with now-retired news anchor Marc Howard.
 At the same time, she frequently substituted for Jim Gardner when he was unable to anchor the 6 and 11 p.m. newscasts.
-She also has done the monthly Fast Forward series, a show geared toward teenagers; it is currently hosted by Rick Williams.
-She has taken over the African-American-oriented, locally produced Visions program (now named New Visions) from Vernon Odom.
+She had also done the monthly Fast Forward series, a show geared toward teenagers.
+She had also taken over the African-American-oriented, locally produced Visions program (now named New Visions) from Vernon Odom.

 Thomas-Laury is one of a few African American women to anchor in the Philadelphia market, a group that includes WPVI anchor Tamala Edwards, former WCAU anchor Renee Chenault-Fattah, KYW anchor Natasha Brown, and WTXF anchor Joyce Evans.